 If you’ve had a good experience with the PayTrace payment gateway, please take a minute to tell us about it in the Comments section below.

 Payment gateways aren’t exactly sexy.
-They don’t have fancy graphics or animations, and they usually feature just a simple, utilitarian layout.
+They don’t have fancy graphics or animations and usually feature just a simple, utilitarian layout.
 If you’re in eCommerce, however, you can’t run your business without one.
 Without a payment gateway, you have no way for your customers to pay for their online purchases.
-Obviously, you need a secure, reliable gateway as a core part of your online enterprise – and that’s what PayTrace delivers.
+You need a secure, reliable gateway as a core part of your online enterprise — and that’s what PayTrace delivers.
 The PayTrace gateway is a great product with solid features.
-While options like support for recurring billing and a customer information database are standard features on most gateways, PayTrace’s ability to process Level III credit card data sets it apart from its competitors.
+While options such as support for recurring billing and a customer information database are standard features on most gateways, PayTrace’s ability to process Level III credit card data sets it apart from many of its competitors.
 It’s a particularly handy feature for B2B merchants.

 We've done in-depth research on each and confidently recommend them.